naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 .. tip:: Unless you are hosting your own instance of the skill, you can leave the default "MQTT Hostname" and "Web API Hostname" fields as-is.

+.. warning:: You only need to define your account configuration once, re-use this configuration across all of your flow.

 Concept Flows
 ################